 - Biostatistics (for Nursing, Public Health, Health Sciences, and pre-med students)

 If you need assistance in an area not listed above, contact us.

 See our FAQ page for answers to general questions about tutoring.

-The following workshops will be offered on Wednesdays from 3:00-5:00 p.m. during the Spring 2014 semester.
+The following workshops will be conducted two weeks prio to exams.
 Workshop instructors will review lecture material, answer questions, and provide additional resources to supplement course content.
 Students should prepare for these workshops by reading ahead, developing questions, and arriving with their textbooks.

 Essentials of General Chemistry: For students taking CHEM 114.